wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-green.md

 **Movement:** average, fly fast, swim average <br>
 **Morale:** brave <br>

 Dragons have advantage on all their saving throws.
-Green dragons are immune to poison and can hold their breath for 1 hour, while plants are immune to their breath.
+Green dragons are immune to poison and can hold their breath for 1 hour, while plants are immune to their breath attack.

 At the beginning of the dragon’s turn, each creature within sight of it must save vs fear or be frightened until the dragon’s next turn.

 The dragon’s wings spread poisonous gas as it moves, leaving a trail of gas.
 Each creature chasing the dragon or ending their turn close to it must make a saving throw vs poison or take poison damage (1D10) and be poisoned until the end of their next turn.
-The cloud has 1/4 chance of dissipating each turn.
+The cloud has a 1/4 chance of dissipating each turn.
 It provides light cover.

 **Attacks (3/round)**